 "Regal strives to be 'The Best Place to Watch a Movie,' and that means creating positive, lasting memories for all moviegoers," Sandra Heinig, director of public relations at Regal, said in a press release.
 "We are continually expanding this program to include even more theaters, because we want every movie fan to feel comfortable and have fun at Regal."

-Regal Cinemas has held sensory-friendly screenings for a number of new family movie releases since 2018, and is continuing in Summer 2019 with July 27 showings of The Lion King, August 10 showings of Dora and the Lost City of Gold, and August 24 showings of Angry Birds 2.
+Regal Cinemas has held sensory-friendly screenings for a number of new family movie releases since 2018, and is continuing in Fall 2019 with Oct.
+26 showings of Maleficent: Mistress of Evil.
 Visit the My Way Matinee information page to find out if your local Regal is participating in the program.
 (And check out which kids' movies you can stream on Netflix right now!)